 5. Search In Lots Of Different Places

 eBay, local buy and sell websites like DoneDeal or Adverts in Ireland, Charity Shops, Pawn Shops, even your parents’ attic can be a place to find some great games.

 It pays to shop around too.
 If you see something in the Pawn shop and you think it’s a great deal but you’re not sure, then have a quick search online to see if you can buy it cheaper elsewhere.

 If you can’t do this, take a look when you get home to be sure you’re getting the game at the best price.

 Maybe you know a friend or relative that might be getting rid of their old video games, if so, let them know you might be able to take some off their hands for a reasonable price.

 There is opportunity to buy games almost anywhere; within reason.

 6. Be Patient!

-This is definitely the hardest item in the list to follow.
-Being patient and letting certain purchases slide can be heartbreaking I know but if its not meant to be its not meant to be.
+This is definitely the hardest item on the list to follow.
+Being patient and letting certain purchases slide can be heartbreaking I know but if it’s not meant to be it’s not meant to be.